unpc2026/diaryasprogrammer/README.md

 2. For each section:
    * Explain the concepts clearly and thoroughly.
    * Describe how things work internally (to the best of what’s documented or known about PHP).
-   * Explain why PHP behaves the way it does in each case, not just *what it does*.
+   * Explain why PHP behaves the way it does in each case, not just what it does.
    * Include relevant code examples that illustrate each concept and aid understanding.
    * Show step-by-step explanations where appropriate, especially for tricky behaviors.
 3. Do not provide a summary or high‑level overview only.
 I want detailed, deep explanations.